apladi/apladi/README.md

   - Cardiac arrest
   - Possible fainting
   - Death \
+### more
 i like coding in cpp and c
+i don't use github often